-This curriculum was established for those students who wish to gain a thorough training in some basic science, together with adequate training in supporting sciences, languages, and mathematics, or to secure credits for entrance into Class A dental and medical schools.
+This curriculum was established for students who desire thorough training in a basic science, or to secure credits for entrance into Class A dental and medical schools.

-Physical Education for Men
+Physical Education

-This curriculum has been planned to train men as directors of physical education and athletics in high schools and colleges and as coaches.
+This curriculum has been planned to train men as directors of physical education and athletics and as coaches in high schools and colleges, and women as teachers and supervisors of physical education in schools and colleges, and directors of playgrounds, recreation centers, camps, and clubs.